contactrange0123/PrivacyPolicy/README.md

 Information We Collect

-Contacts: ContactRange accesses your device's contacts to create and manage custom contact lists.
+ContactRange accesses your device's contacts to create and manage custom contact lists.
 The app does not upload your contacts to any server or share them with third parties.
-Contact List Name: Any custom names for contact lists entered in the app are stored locally on your device.
+Any custom names for contact lists entered in the app are stored locally on your device.

 The app does not collect or transmit any other data automatically.